 The current professional pharmacy curriculum fully integrates classroom and experiential learning.
 All pharmacy students participate in experiential learning (introductory pharmacy practice experiences) and in the Thrifty White Concept Pharmacy each year.
 The Thrifty White Concept Pharmacy Laboratory is a state-of-the-art model pharmacy that allows students to experience all aspects of pharmacy practice in a real-life environment.

 Employment of pharmacists within the region remains strong and is expected to grow at a steady pace over the next decade.
 There has been an increased demand for pharmaceutical services by the public as the population ages and as more potent, costly and high risk drugs enter the marketplace.
 Approximately 60 percent of pharmacists practice in community pharmacies with the remainder employed as hospital pharmacists, managed care specialists, home health care providers, nursing home consultants, research and product development scientists, and teachers in colleges and universities.
-According to the U.S. Department of Labor Bureau of Labor Statistics, the average salary in 2017 for pharmacists was $121,710.
+According to the U.S. Department of Labor Bureau of Labor Statistics, the median salary in 2018 for pharmacists was $126,120.